 (2) No proof shall be required of the appointment of the chief executive officer of the Corporation or any officer as an officer of the Corporation, or of the authority of the chief executive officer of the Corporation or officer to take civil or penal proceedings in the name of the Corporation but the averment on the process that the chief executive officer of the Corporation or officer aforesaid is so authorised shall be deemed to be conclusive proof of the fact.

-[Section 42 amended by No. 96 of 1985 s.
+[Section 42 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 12 and 55.]

 43. Regulations